Polosatis/Databases/Oracle/Oracle_issues.md

 ## Issue

-ou can succesfully connect from the container by using the sqlplus and you are able to successfully poerform any operation inside, including setting up users/schemas, changing passwords, creation of the objects, but the connextion from outside of container fails with the error
+When you can succesfully connect from the container by using the sqlplus, can perform any operation inside, including setting up users/schemas, changing passwords, creation of the objects, but the connection from outside of container fails with the error
 ![ORA-12514](img/oracle_error_ORA-12514.png)

 Also valid for